stefan-hoeck/idris2-elab-util/src/Doc/Inspect.md

 `(.$)` to enhance readability and reduce the amount of parentheses.
-While this somewhat obfuscates how cascades of function application result in nested calls to IApp, it is still valid Idris code, because the operator comes from `Language.Reflection.Syntax`.
+While this somewhat obfuscates how cascades of function application result in nested calls to IApp, it is still valid Idris code, because the operator comes from `Language.Reflection.Syntax.Ops`.
 This holds in general: Pretty printed `TTImp` is valid Idris code, otherwise, that's a bug.

 A similar layout is used for nested function declarations